 “We will be following this closely for a lot of our clients.
 We will most probably be recommending for our clients to apply.”

 Finally, the government is introducing a business rates holiday for retail, hospitality and leisure businesses in England for the 2020 to 2021 tax year.

-A £25,000 grant will also be provided to retail, hospitality and leisure businesses operating from smaller premises, with a rateable value between £15,000 and £51,000.
+A £25,000 grant will also be available to retail, hospitality and leisure businesses operating from “smaller premises”.
+“Smaller premises” are those with a rateable value between £15,000 and £51,000.

 Simon’s thoughts on this were:

 “Again a very strong initiative and very much welcomed.
-However, the detail on this suggests that the local authorities will contact the businesses concernign this.
-With the widespread contagious nature of the virus, and the sheer workload in relation to this, it may mean that this money is not availble immediately.”
+However, the detail on this suggests that the local authorities will contact the businesses concerning this.
+With the widespread contagious nature of the virus, and the sheer workload in relation to this, it may mean that this money is not available immediately.”

 In addition, the decisions announced by the Bank of England on 11 March 2020 mean that banks are in a better position to provide additional credit to smaller businesses.

 “This is not a time for ideology and orthodoxy, this is a time to be bold, a time for courage.
 I want to reassure every British citizen this government will give you all the tools you need to get through this.”

 At Simas Accounting & Tax, we wish evey business well in the forthcoming difficult weeks and months following this coronavirus outbreak.
 It will be a difficult time, and “cash will be king”.
 We recommend getting a hold of your finances and know the worst possible case position.
 Use the goodwill you have built with your customers and suppliers and most importantly talk to them.
 They will be in the same position as you but hopefully we can work through this together.
 There is a lot of goodwill out there – and now is the time to use it.

 Please do contact us if you would like to discuss your own financial position with us.